cn205000/IT-Portfolio/Active Directory/Azure-Domain-Setup/readme.md

 ## Step 4️⃣: Create the Client VM

+>📌 *Why?* The Client VM is used to test domain connections by acting like a regular user’s computer on the network.

 1. **Create a new Virtual Machine (VM)** under the same **Resource Group**.
 2. Name the VM **Client** and ensure it is in the **same region & zone**.
 3. Select the OS version: **Windows 10 Pro 22H2**.